Driving Directions to Black Mountain Ciderworks + Meadery from Interstate 40:

 Where do you get your honey?

-We use honey sourced both locally and regionally from NC, SC, and GA.
-Small batches of honey are available to us from local beekeepers and farms, and we also purchase honey in bulk with the help of local stores such as Wild Mountain Bees.
+We use honey sourced both locally and regionally from NC, SC, and GA (and sometimes Florida).
+We get as much as possible from beekeepers in Buncombe and McDowell counties.
+Small batches of honey are available to us from local beekeepers and farms, and we also purchase honey in bulk with the help of local honey stores.
 We also happily accept donations from beekeepers willing to share.
 We love trying homebrew cider/mead donations, too!

 Are children and pets allowed in your taproom?

-Yes, both children and pets are welcome and we serve organic ginger ale and root beer (and freshly-pressed apple juice in the fall) as non-alcoholic options.
+Yes, both children and pets are welcome and we serve ginger ale and apple juice as non-alcoholic options.